This site looks at popular storylines, covered in our various feature pages linked to the blog posts below.

 Dunkirk x 3

-A new film about the May 1940 evacuation combines three storylines - the ‘castaways’ storyline, the ‘fateful flight’ storyline, and the ‘decisive battle’ storyline. [more]
+A new film about the May 1940 evacuation combines three storylines - the ‘castaways survival’ storyline, the ‘fateful flight’ storyline, and the ‘key battle’ storyline. [more]

 Site - explaining the term storyline as used here in a particular way, and describing

 The Subject Of Subs

 There are dozens of storylines in existence (I already have notes on over 50) but I decided to do the The ‘Submarine Mission’ storyline first up.
 Now you might think this is because I have some special interest in the subject of subs, but... [more]

 -On Ice Station Zebra as the epitome of the ‘submarine mission’ genre [more]

 -Delving Into The Depths Of The ‘Submarine Mission’ Film [more]